pupil-labs/pupil-docs/src/cloud/enrichments/README.md

 The export contains one folder per recording following this naming scheme:
 ```<recording name>-<start of recording ID>```
 The files included in every folder are described in the following.
-==Given that all data is separated per recording in a folder, the recording id is not really necessarz in the files==

 #### info.json
 This file contains meta information on the recording.